Charles Duhigg

 Speaker News

-Charles Duhigg’s next book ‘Supercommunicators’ will transform how you communicate during life’s most important conversations
+Charles Duhigg’s new book and speech ‘Supercommunicators’ will transform how you communicate during life’s most important conversations

 Watch Charles Duhigg on the Jay Shetty Podcast >>